css-materials/course-site/content/syllabus/grammar-of-graphics/index.md

 ## Before class

+Tasks:

+* Make sure your setup is completed and works as expected!
+See the "Before class" from [Lecture 1](https://computing-soc-sci.netlify.app/syllabus/1.-introduction-to-the-course-and-software-setup/) and let us know (OHs, Ed Discussion) if you have questions!
+* [Homework 1](https://computing-soc-sci.netlify.app/homework/edit-readme/) is due tomorrow, Wednesday June 12.
+Let us know if you have questions!

+Readings:

 * Required: read ["Chapter 1 Data visualization"](https://r4ds.hadley.nz/data-visualize) from "R for Data Science" 2nd Edition.
 To be able to follow today's lecture, you need to read this chapter.
 * Optional: read Hadley Wickham [A Layered Grammar of Graphics](https://vita.had.co.nz/papers/layered-grammar.html) -- the "pre-print" version of the article can be downloaded for free.
 This article is optional, but I encourage you to skim through it to familiarize with the theory of the grammar of graphics; especially section 3 "Components of the Layered Grammar" and section 4 "A Hierarchy of Defaults."
 Understanding the "logic" of the Grammar of Graphic will make using it in R much easier.